abhishekarya1/DSA-2k23/recursion.md

         backtrack(i + 1, partial + choice)
 ```

+**Palindrome Partitioning**: ([link](https://leetcode.com/problems/palindrome-partitioning/)) here we're checking all partition positions from current (`p`) to later positions `i` (use FOR loop), try all and if a partition's left substring (`start` to `i`) is a palindrome, put it in ans vector and then recur for remaining string moving ahead `i + 1` in recursion call.

 ## Other Problems

 **Sequential Digits**: ([link](https://leetcode.com/problems/sequential-digits/)) generate digits sequentially and check if the number formed is in given range, do this till `i > 9` or `n > high` ofc.
 TC = `O(1)`, since there are only `45` possible sequential digits and in the worst case we generate all of them.

 ## Backtracking
-**Palindrome Partitioning**: ([link](https://leetcode.com/problems/palindrome-partitioning/)) check all partition positions, if a partition's left substring (`start` to `i`) is a palindrome, put it in ans vector and then recur for remaining string moving ahead `i + 1` in recursion call.

-**Word Search**: ([link](https://leetcode.com/problems/word-search/)) recur on string `word` as soon as the first occurance of the `word[0]` is found, traverse all four directions matching subsequent characters of `word` and if in any direction we reach a dead end (either grid boundaries, non-matching character, or an already visited cell).
-Edge case - mark visited in grid cell as `!` because we can traverse the grid and loop back to the same element again and use it again which is invalid.
-Make sure to backtrack i.e. unvisit after recursive calls.
-This is nothing but DFS + Backtracking - go and check.
--  TC = `4 ^ (m*n)` since at each cell we move in 4 directions.
+**Word Search**: ([link](https://leetcode.com/problems/word-search/)) start recursion on string `word` as soon as the first occurrence of the `word[0]` is found, traverse all four directions matching subsequent characters of `word` and if in any direction we reach a dead end (either grid boundaries, non-matching character, or an already visited cell).
+Edge case handling - mark visited in grid cell as `!` because we can traverse the grid and loop back to the same element again and use it again which is invalid e.g. `ABA`, make sure to backtrack i.e. unvisit before returning from a cell.
+This is nothing but DFS + Backtracking - "go-and-check".
+TC = `4 ^ (m*n)` since at each cell we move in 4 directions.
+- we can also code it in a "check-and-go" manner, which prunes 3 unnecessary recursive calls. ([code](https://chatgpt.com/s/t_6931cafca9088191b1b294e250896b10))

 **Rat in a Maze**: Nothing but simple DFS + Backtracking - check and go, make sure to backtrack if further movement is not possible.
 TC = `4 ^ (m*n)`.